 I need 100+ live flowering plants for my daughter's wedding, August 22, 2015.
 I have coffee mugs to plant them in and want to nest 10 on each table to use as centerpieces and as a take-away gift for our guests.
 We live in St. Louis and the nursery selections are pretty slim.
 Any ideas for plants would be appreciated.

 One thought, several years ago I made small topiaries for my sons wedding.
 I started far enough in advance to get them trained around heart shaped wire, but what I found to use was a flat of ivy startings at the nursery, that they sold for starting ground-cover.
-Take a look at flats of things like this and maybe you can find something to use.
-The green looked great and I tied some colored super-narrow ribbon on for color.

 Unfortunately, most flowers bloom in early to late spring.
 Unless you live in a high altitude like I do, then it's later.
 The prettiest flowers that grow here in profusion are golden banner, and they just went to seed.